Prep report: SB-L girls' golf wins invite, boys' tennis beat Heelan

 The Sergeant Bluff-Luton High School girls' golf team not only was the top team t the Sioux City East Invitational on Wednesday, but the Warriors produced the top two indivuduals as well.

 Sophomore Madison Hilts was medalist after her round of 89 at Whispering Creek Golf Club in Sioux City.
-She beat classmate Cora Eckhoff by a single stroke.
+She beat classmate Cora Eckhoff by a single stroke over 18 holes.
+It was a season-best score for Hilts.

 Sergeant Bluff-Luton won at the team level with a score of 384 to finish atop the seven-team field.